 Around the time BN curves were introduced, Schirokauer [28] warned that the special form of p may reduce the difficulty of the extension field discrete logarithm problem on which the security of these pairings are based.
 Eventually this prediction was borne out by a series of papers, see [19, 3, 21, 23].
 In response to these developments many researchers have turned instead to the BLS curves [6], which were actually the first pairing friendly curves of this type to be discovered.
-As an added advantage, the BLS curves are in fact a "family of families", that support members with embedding degrees of 12, 24 and 48, that are suitable at different security levels.
+As an added advantage, the BLS curves are in fact a "family of families", that support members with embedding degrees of 12, 24 and 48 (hereafter referred to as BLS12, BLS24 and BLS48 curves respectively), that are suitable at different security levels.